Probing Non-Fermi-Liquid Behaviour of Composite Fermi Liquid via Efficient Thermal Simulations

-We can also demonstrate the formation of the CFL state as a function of temperature}.
-In the 2D limit, the composite Fermion in CFL are expected to form a circular Fermi surface with Fermi momentum $k_F = 1$. {But it is not manifested in the spectral function of electrons, rather, due to the non-Fermi-liquid nature of the state, can be verified by the ``guiding center'' density-density correlation $\bar D(q) = \exp(q^2/2) \langle n_q n_{-q}\rangle_T = \exp(q^2/2) \Tr[n_q n_{-q} \exp(-\mathcal{H}/T)]/Z$, which reflects the scattering events of CFs near the composite Fermi surface with a $2k_F$ singularity circle in the momentum space.
-In \Fig{fig:fig4}~(a), we plot $\bar D(q)$} as a function of 2D momenta $q=(q_x,q_y)$ at four different temperatures $T=10^1, 10^0, 10^{-1}, 10^{-2}$.
-It starts to exhibit a $2k_F$ circle for $T\lesssim10^{-1}$, i.e. the evidence for the formation of the composite Fermi surface.
-As shown in the panel (b) and (c), we choose two fixed-$q_y$ (specifically, $q_y = 0, 2\pi/L_y$) cuts in the 2D momentum contour.
-The dashed grey lines indicate the two $2k_F$ points for the corresponding $q_y$'s.
-One can then see a clear round peak around the $2k_F$ points, which will become the true singularity points in the 2D limit, and the round peaks build up significantly around $T\sim 10^{-1}$ manifesting our finding above.
-This can also be seen in the panel (d), where $\bar D(q)$ at the three different $2k_F$ points of $q_y=m\frac{2\pi}{L_y}$ with $m=0,1,2$, which increase most quickly at $\sim10^{-1}$. {Such temperature scale matches with that of non-Fermi-liquid specific heat observed in Fig.~\ref{fig:fig3}.} {We note that, in the low-temperature regime, the small-$q$ density correlation $D(q)$ shows a Fermi-liquid $q^3$ behaviour [c.f.
+We can also demonstrate the formation of the CFL state during the cooling process.
+In the 2D limit, the composite fermions in CFL are expected to form a circular Fermi surface with Fermi momentum $k_F = 1$.
+However, this is not manifested in the spectral function of the bare electrons.
+Rather, due to the non-Fermi-liquid nature of the state, it can be verified from the ``guiding-center'' density-density correlation $\bar D(q) = \exp(q^2/2) \langle n_q n_{-q}\rangle_T = \exp(q^2/2) \Tr[n_q n_{-q} \exp(-\mathcal{H}/T)]/Z$, which reflects scattering events of CFs near the composite Fermi surface through a $2k_F$ singularity circle in momentum space.
+In \Fig{fig:fig4}~(a), we plot $\bar D(q)$ as a function of the 2D momentum $q=(q_x,q_y)$ at four different temperatures, $T=10^1, 10^0, 10^{-1}, 10^{-2}$.
+It starts to exhibit a $2k_F$ circle for $T\lesssim10^{-1}$, providing evidence for the formation of the composite Fermi surface.
+As shown in panels (b) and (c), we choose two fixed-$q_y$ cuts, specifically $q_y = 0$ and $2\pi/L_y$, in the 2D momentum contour.
+The dashed grey lines indicate the $2k_F$ points for the corresponding $q_y$ values.
+One can then see a clear broad peak around the $2k_F$ points, which become true singularity points in the 2D limit; these broad peaks build up significantly around $T\sim 10^{-1}$, consistent with our finding above.
+This can also be seen in panel (d), where $\bar D(q)$ at the three different $2k_F$ points (with $q_y=m\frac{2\pi}{L_y}$ and $m=0,1,2$) increases most rapidly at $T\sim10^{-1}$.
+Such a temperature scale matches that of the non-Fermi-liquid specific heat observed in Fig.~\ref{fig:fig3}.
+We note that, in the low-temperature regime, the small-$q$ density correlation $D(q)$ shows Fermi-liquid-like $q^3$ behavior [c.f.
 SM~\cite{suppl}].
-This implies the CFs by themselves, to some extent, behave as a Fermi liquid, and it is the strong coupling with the emergent gauge field that contributes to the non-Fermi-liquid behaviour of the specific heat.}
+This implies that the CFs themselves, to some extent, behave like electrons in a conventional Fermi liquid, and that it is their strong coupling to the emergent gauge field that contributes to the non-Fermi-liquid behavior of the specific heat.